 If your coursework was completed outside of the United States, you must submit a course-by-course evaluation from one of the following international evaluation agencies:

 Complete your CV or resume on the PTCAS application in the "Extracurricular Activities, Honors, Work Experience and Licenses" section.

 Use your own words to create a personal essay that responds to the essay found on the PTCAS application.

 Two letters of recommendation are required to complete your application.
-One letter must come from a licensed physical therapist; the second letter can come from either a professional or academic source (e.g. supervisor, professor/advisor).
+One letter must come from an academic source; the second letter must come from either a licensed physical therapist or another professional source (i.e.- supervisor).